andrei-muri/webserverc/README.md

 - Serves **static files** (*HTML, CSS, JS, PNG, JPG, JPEG, GIF, ICO*) stored in a folder called **html**
 - Supports root route (/ -> */index.html*)
 - A dummy web page that includes html, css, js and a jpg file.
+- Each connection is handled by a thread, thus enabling simultaneous connections

 > [!IMPORTANT]
 > In this version, the server only receives connections from localhost.